nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-`mark 1` indicates the first task in the task list is completed.
+`t mark 1` indicates the first task in the task list is completed.

-`mark 3` indicates the third task in the task list is completed.
+`t mark 3` indicates the third task in the task list is completed.

 ### Unmarking a task
 Indicates the specified task is not completed

-Format: `unmark INDEX`
+Format: `t unmark INDEX`
 * Indicates the task at the specified INDEX in the task list is not completed.
 * The index refers to the index number shown in the task list.
 * The index must be a positive integer 1, 2, 3, …​